 Before the construction of the Brooklyn Bridge, the area that would become Park Slope was home mainly to farmers and wealthy landowners.
 However, following its construction, the area became more directly connected to the city, allowing for goods to cheaply and easily pass back and forth.
 By the end of the 19th century, Park Slope was reported by the U.S. Census Bureau as having the residents with the highest per capita income in the nation.
 Ornate Victorian mansions began to spring up along Prospect Park West, with the area being monikered the “Gold Coast.”

 While the Park Slope of today differs from its “Gold Coast” period, one striking remnant is the Grand Prospect Hall — the last authentic vaudeville theater in Brooklyn.
 Built by German immigrant John Kolle in 1892, the Hall was once where the neighborhood’s wealthiest residents attended shows, movies, parties and cultural events.
 Since its opening, it has served as the backdrop for films such as The “Royal Tenenbaums” and “Cotton Club.”
 Closed since the start of the pandemic, the Grand Prospect Hall was recently sold by Alice Halkias — the only remaining owner following her husband Michael’s death in May 2020.
 It was bought on July 16, 2021, by Angelo Rigas — an electrical engineer — for $30 million.
-At the moment, Rigas’ plans for the property remain uncertain, so only time will tell what is in store next for one of Brooklyn’s most historic landmarks.
+However, it will be demolished in the coming months.

 In the end, the exorbitant wealth of Park Slope’s “Gold Coast” period did not last forever.
 During the Great Depression, many of the area’s elite were forced to scale back their expenses, with many residents choosing to sell their properties and move out of the city.
 Those that bought the abandoned spaces often demolished and rebuilt them as tenement houses, attracting immigrants from Europe, African Americans from the South, and Hispanic migrants.
 With this, the area’s reputation changed, and it was regarded as a tough working-class neighborhood eroded by rising crime and poverty.
 Even so, the neighborhood quickly bounced back, with young professionals moving into the area during the late ’50s and early ’60s.
 Refurbishing the brownstones and row houses left behind by the area’s former wealthy residents, these professionals helped restore Park Slope as one of the city’s premier locations to live.